INomanHamid/card_game/README.md

 Hit Button Functionality:

-The BJhit function handles the hit button's functionality, allowing the player to draw cards until they stand or bust.
+The Cardhit function handles the hit button's functionality, allowing the player to draw cards until they stand or bust.

 Deal Button Functionality:

-The BJdeal function resets the game state, allowing the player to start a new round.
+The Carddeal function resets the game state, allowing the player to start a new round.

-Stand Button Functionality: The BJstand function handles the stand button's functionality, allowing the dealer to draw cards until they reach a score of 16 or higher,
+Stand Button Functionality: The Cardstand function handles the stand button's functionality, allowing the dealer to draw cards until they reach a score of 16 or higher,

 then determines the winner.